 Enforcement operations will continue to monitor back lanes and take action when possible and necessary.
 There are also CCTV cameras in some areas to monitor for crimes, including relevant environmental offences.

-Is there an increased risk of fire or arson with communal bins?
+Is there an increased risk of fire or arson with shared bins?

 Depending on the bin contents and the air available, it will still be possible to start a fire in a communal bin.
 However, the fire will be better contained in a metal bin with a solid lid than in a plastic bin.